why i'am hrere?

 Maybe it was creativity, helping others, or problem-solving.

 Next, let’s talk about an energy audit.
-For one week, track which activities give you energy and which drain it.
-This provides raw data on what naturally aligns with you.
+Spend a week tracking which activities give you energy and which ones drain it.
+You’ll get raw data on what naturally aligns with you.
+It’s that simple.

 Synthesize these findings to create a ‘Personal Compass.’
 This compass is based on your unique skills, values, and energy patterns.